ringcentral-tutorials/build-chrome-ringcentral-widgets-extension-for-crm/README.md

 3. Load `dist` as unpacked package.
 4. Go to the CRM site to check

+## Make the features works

+For now it is just a widget, you can call with it, to make all the features work, still need more developer work.

+To make it easier, we already set common modules to reduce developer efforts, you could set proper selectors, methods to make all features to work:

+- Edit [src/chrome-extension/config.js](src/chrome-extension/config.js) to make click-to-call related features to work
+- Follow the guide in [src/chrome-extension/features/third-party-api.js](src/chrome-extension/features/third-party-api.js) to make all third party features to work.
+- Further more you can edit [dist/manifest.json](dist/manifest.json) and [dist/background.js](dist/background.js) to do more customization work.
+- And you can always read [Realworld code examples](#realworld-code-examples) to get some hint about how to do it.

 ## Build with custom RingCentral clientID/appServer

 - Create an app from [https://developer.ringcentral.com/](https://developer.ringcentral.com/), make sure you choose a browser based app, and set all permissions, and add `https://ringcentral.github.io/ringcentral-embeddable/redirect.html` to your redirect URI list, Edit `config.js`.